Actindo-AG/Documentation/Payments/Overview/02_Features.md

 ## Generating payments for POS, telephone sales and sales representatives
 Depending on the type of integration, you can also generate payments from POS (Point of sale) terminals.
-Furthermore, you can process payments from telephone sales and field sales representatives just as easily.<!---Stefan, dieses ist aus der Website, Oliver sagte, dass Payment POS gar nicht unterstützt (es geht direkt in die Zahlungsabwicklung), sollen wir den Abschnitt herausnehmen?--->
+Furthermore, you can process payments from telephone sales and field sales representatives just as easily.<!---Stefan, dieses ist aus der Website, Oliver sagte, dass Payment POS gar nicht unterstützt (es geht direkt in die Zahlungsabwicklung), sollen wir den Abschnitt herausnehmen?-->